 The use of a hole produced a relatively soft image.
 In the 16th century a sharper image was created using a convex (domed outwards) lens.
 Giovanni Battista Della Porta in 1558 in his book Magiae Naturalis, advised the use of camera obscura for drawing.

 The image formed by the camera obscura was traced and copied in situ much like using tracing paper.
-Of course camera obscura were used with live subjects who kept still.
-Cats don't keep still, which leads me to the modern day version.
+Of course, the camera obscura was used with live subjects who kept still.
+Cats don’t keep still, which leads me to the modern-day version.

-The modern day version of the camera obscura is the camera and the modern camera is a digital camera.
-The prices are now extremely reasonable it not down right cheap.
+The modern-day version of the camera obscura is the camera and the modern camera is a digital camera.
+The smartphone has superseded the digital camera.

 An even better process would be to plug the camera directly into the television, where the equipment allows, and use the television image in the same way, as a starting point to trace around and get the perspective and scaling accurate before standing back and looking the cat in real life (if it is your cat that is being drawn) to put in some fine detail.